GaloisInc/VERSE-OpenSUT/CONTRIBUTING.md

 ### Merge your PR

 Before merging, see [What goes in a commit?](#what-goes-in-a-commit) for guidelines on merging your branch commit history into `main`.
+The merge should create a *merge commit* which helps with tracing the commits to a particular issue.

 ### Delete your branch